fabric8io/docker-maven-plugin/README.md

 * [Script](https://gist.github.com/deinspanjer/9215467) for setting up NAT forwarding rules when using [boot2docker](https://github.com/boot2docker/boot2docker) on OS X

-* Use `maven-failsafe-plugin` for integration tests in order to stop the docker container even when the tests are failing.
+* It is recommended to use the `maven-failsafe-plugin` for integration testing in order to stop the docker container even when the tests are failing.

 ## Example